 \section{Replication}

 Cloud storage systems employ replication to realize high availability and data durability \cite{lakshman_cassandra_2010}: Instead of storing a data item only on one node, it is stored on $r$ nodes (typically, with a replication factor $1 \leq r \leq 3)$.
-In key-value based storage systems, the $r$ nodes are chosen based on the key identifying the data (see Section \ref{sec:system-overview}).
-When accounting for compliance with \dhrs{} specified by clients, we cannot use the same replication strategy.
-In the following, we thus detail how \name{} instead realizes replication.
+In key-value based storage systems, the $r$ nodes are chosen based on the key of data (see Section \ref{sec:system-overview}).
+When complying with \dhrs{}, we cannot use the same replication strategy.
+In the following, we thus detail how \name{} realizes replication instead.

-\paragraph{Creating data.} Instead of selecting only one target, the coordinator picks $r$ targets out of the set of eligible nodes.
-The coordinator sends the data to all $r$ targets.
-Furthermore, the coordinator sends the list of all $r$ targets to the $r$ responsible nodes (according to the replication strategy of the cloud storage system).
+\textbf{Creating data.} Instead of selecting only one target, the coordinator picks $r$ targets out of the eligible nodes.
+The coordinator sends the data to all $r$ targets and the list of all $r$ targets to the $r$ responsible nodes (according to the replication strategy of the cloud storage system).
 Consequently, each of the $r$ responsible nodes knows about all $r$ targets and can update its relay store accordingly.

-\paragraph{Reading data.} To process a read request, the coordinator forwards the read request to all responsible nodes.
-A responsible node that receives a read request for data it does not store locally looks up the targets in its relay store and forwards the read request to all $r$ target nodes.
+\textbf{Reading data.} To process a read request, the coordinator forwards the read request to all responsible nodes.
+A responsible node that receives a read request for data it does not store locally looks up the targets in its relay store and forwards the read request to one of the $r$ target nodes.
+To ensure that each target node receives a request, each responsible node uses the same consistent mapping between responsible and target nodes which is computed based on node identifiers.
 Each target that receives a read request sends the requested data to the coordinator for this request.
-However, in contrast to the standard behavior, a target may receive multiple forwarded read requests.
-In this case, only the first response is processed and subsequent duplicates are ignored.
+If a read query is reissued due to a failure (cf.\ Section~\ref{sec:failure-recovery}), each responsible node will forward the request to all $r$ target nodes to increase reliability.

-\paragraph{Impact on reliability.} To successfully process a query in \name{}, it suffices if one responsible node and one target node are reachable.
+\textbf{Impact on reliability.} To successfully process a query in \name{}, it suffices if one responsible node and one target node are reachable.
 Thus, \name{} can tolerate the failure of up to $r-1$ responsible nodes and up to $r-1$ target nodes.